nbristow12/gaia-drone-control/README.md

 ### Telemetry Cable Wiring

+For the Jetson Xavier, the only way to connect is via Pixhawk USB telemetry to Jetson USB port (/dev/ttyACM0).
+UART2 for unknown reason allows for write from Jetson, but not read from Pixhawk.
+However, to enable communication over Pixhawk USB, you must enable all SR0 parameters via Mission Planner config tab.
+These should all have values set to 10 (hz).

+For the Jetson Nano, this issue does not come up.
 The telemetry cable is wired to connect the Jetson Nano's UART_2 (/dev/ttyTHS1) to the Pixhawk Telemetry 2 port.
+This telemetry port is enabled already.

 The following link was used to identify the correct pins and create wiring for connecting to the Telemetry 2 port.
 The extra cables that come with telemetry radios are excellent sources of the appropriate connector, otherwise you'll just need to order some telemetry cables.